gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/faq-reindex-gij-cloud.md

 What other users have done is set a high interval and then configure one of those options.

+&nbsp;

-## Commits are not showing right away.
+### Commits are not showing right away.
 Can they show up faster?

 Commits won't appear immediately.
-Configure webhooks via **Manage Git repositories** page to make commits show faster.
+Configure webhooks via **Manage integrations** page to make commits show faster.

+&nbsp;

-## Is it possible to track the specified branches when reindexing?
+### Is it possible to track the specified branches when reindexing?

 No. The Git Integration for Jira app is designed to do a full index.